gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 ## Add a Rule For Https

-Once your Lightsail instance has spun up, click on the `Networking" tab under your Lightsail instance, and then add a IPv4 firewall rule allowing https traffic.
+Once your Lightsail instance has spun up, click on the `Networking" tab under your Lightsail instance, and then add a IPv4 firewall rule allowing https traffic as shown in {{% ref "fig-ipv4-https-firewall-rule-in-lightsail" %}}.

-{{% figure src="_assets/ipv4-https-firewall-rule-in-lightsail.png" width="700px" %}}
+{{% figure ref="fig-ipv4-https-firewall-rule-in-lightsail" src="_assets/ipv4-https-firewall-rule-in-lightsail.png" width="700px" caption="Adding a IPv4 firewall to allow https traffic in Lightsail." %}}

 This will come in useful later when we force traffic to use `https` only.